risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 <br/>
 <div></div>

 - When a user sends a `create table` request, the corresponding table will be immediately created and populated with data.
 - When a user creates a materialized view on the existing table, RisingWave will start reading data from the table and perform streaming computation.
 - RisingWave's batch processing engine supports direct batch reading of the table.
 Users can send ad-hoc queries to directly access the data within the table.
-- A table accepts both append-only data and updateable data.
-To accept updateable data, you need to specify a primary key when creating the table.
-CDC sources and Kafka data in upsert formats are the examples of updateable data.

-Here are a few important points worth noting about source:
+And here are the points worth noting about a source:

 - When a user sends a `create source` request, no physical objects are created, and data is not immediately read from the source.
 - Data from the source is only read when a user creates materialized views or sinks on that source.
-- A source persists only results from materialized views.
-It accepts only append-only data, such as application events or log messages.

 Regardless of whether data is persisted in RisingWave, you can create materialized views to transform or analyze them.
   </div>